MicrosoftDocs/powerapps-docs/powerapps-docs/teams/sample-app-theming.md

     > [!NOTE]
     > Another possible extension to the app would be to add Font as a Property, either as one variable to be used across all controls, or once per control (like how the other styling properties are defined separately for primary buttons, or secondary buttons).
 The font throughout the Milestones app is Segoe UI and there was no need identified for theming of the font.

-## Updating the theme in the sample app
+## Updating the theme in the sample app template

 In this section, we'll see how we can change a property of a particular control and how the control gets updated across various screens.
 In our example, we'll update the Fill property of the Primary button and see how the button color changes in the Dark mode, and the Default mode.